 Getting drunk might make it a lot easier to drop off but the sleep you get will be unsettled and poor quality as your body deals with sugar levels plummeting and the liver metabolising the alcohol.

 A warm bath will gently elevate your body temperature before the subsequent drop, which causes drowsiness.
 A scented candle and soft music can create a restful atmosphere.
 Lavender sprays, candles or pillows can relax the nervous system.
+Ear cleaning can help with sleeping.
+Ears don’t stop hearing during your sleep, your brain just ignores what they hear, however if you have a build up of wax, it can cause earache or ringing in the ears which you will struggle to sleep through.
+Keeping your ears clean and healthy should improve your deep sleep patterns.

 Get Natural Daylight